Viewing modes of tool windows

 The same behavior is observed if the split mode is on for all the windows docked to the same tool window bar.

-To be able to see two windows simultaneously, the corresponding windows should belong to different groups, that is, one of the windows should have the split mode off and the other one on.
+To be able to see two windows simultaneously, the corresponding windows should have the Docked Pinned selected.

 Group Tabs option

 If more than one view is available in a tool window, the corresponding views may be shown on separate tabs if the Group Tabs option is selected in of the main menu.